 Curved lines, on the other hand, offer more energy and dynamism.
 Curved lines are visibly flexible and can communicate agility and reactivity.
-If you’re looking to convey grace and fluidity, curved lines are a great choice.
+Curve lines are a great choice if you’re looking to convey grace and fluidity.

 The stronger the curve, the higher the energy the line will communicate.
 Softer curves are more calming to look at.

 Horizontal vs. vertical vs. diagonal lines